tmcunningham/cl_spat_nonstat/README.md

 Two other reference tables were downloaded and saved in the /data folder:
 - `data/A-1_NO_OF_VILLAGES_TOWNS_HOUSEHOLDS_POPULATION_AND_AREA.xlsx` - "A-01: Number of villages, towns, households, population and area (India, states/UTs, districts and Sub-districts) - 2011"
 - `data/PC11_TV_DIR.xlsx` - "Census 2011 - Location Code Directory"

+Additionally, estimates of district-level wealth were taken from the paper Mohanty, S.K., Govil, D., Chauhan, R.K., Kim, R., Subramanian, S., 2016.
+Estimates of poverty and inequality in the districts of India, 2011–2012.
+Journal of Development Policy and Practice 1, 142–202. [doi:10.1177/2455133316642338](https://journals.sagepub.com/doi/abs/10.1177/2455133316642338?journalCode=jdpa).
+The data from Table A1, Appendix A was copied into a CSV and saved as `data/wealth_est.csv`.